Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Knicks Insights & Trends

-- New York has gone 5-5 over its past 10 games, with a 5-5 record against the spread during that span.
+- New York is 6-4 against the spread and 6-4 overall in its last 10 games.

-- In their past 10 games, the Knicks have gone over the total seven times.
+- In their past 10 contests, the Knicks have gone over the total six times.

 Cavaliers vs. Knicks Betting Splits